-- Humidity: Monitor humidity levels with a hygrometer in the terrarium, and adjust the ventilation as necessary to maintain humidity (increasing ventilation or air flow results in lower humidity).
+- Humidity: Monitor humidity levels with a hygrometer in the terrarium and adjust the ventilation as necessary to maintain humidity.
+(Increasing ventilation or air flow results in lower humidity.)
 If you live in a humid climate, you may need to increase ventilation.
-If you live in a very dry, hot climate you may need to decrease ventilation (cover some screened area with tape or plastic) and increase the misting of the tank.
-Adding an additional dish of water can help with humidity too.
+If you live in a very dry, hot climate, you may need to decrease ventilation by covering some screened area with tape or plastic and increase the misting of the tank.
+Adding an additional dish of water can help with humidity, too.

-The summer heat means an increased risk of dehydration, which can quickly become an emergency especially with small pets.
-Always make sure your pet has access to water, and make sure that it is clean and fresh.
-With animals that are watered via a bottle, make sure the mechanism is functioning properly so that your pet can access the water that is there.
-If watered via a bowl, make sure the bowl is not tipped or the water has not been soiled.
+The summer heat means an increased risk of dehydration, which can quickly become an emergency ,especially for small pets.
+Always make sure your pet has access to water, and keep the water clean and fresh.
+With animals that are watered via a bottle, make sure the mechanism is functioning properly so your pet can access the water that is there.
+If watered via bowl, make sure the bowl is not tipped and the water has not been soiled.
 During hot weather, offer fresh, cool water several times a day.

 Many animals benefit from spending time outdoors with access to natural sunlight, and some can even spend all their time in outdoor pens in nice weather.
 However, overheating can be a serious problem in the summer heat.
 If your pet spends any time outdoors, make sure shade is always available—pay attention as the sun moves across the sky to make sure that the shade doesn't disappear as the day goes on.
 For animals that live outdoors, it is vital to make sure there is plenty of shelter and shade from the sun within their enclosures at all times.

-Be especially careful between 10 am and 3 pm as this is when the sun and heat tend to be most intense.
+Be careful between 10 a.m. and 3 p.m., as this is when the sun and heat tend to be most intense.
 If your pet is active outdoors, this is especially important, as it will be more difficult for a pet to cool down if it is exercising and producing added body heat.